raubenheimer/Genetic-Opt-for-Shell-Hackathon-2023/README.md

 Additionally, I set the number of depots and refineries to the bare minimum required to process 80% of the total biomass.
 Incorporating these values directly into the genetic algorithm might be a possible enhancement.

-Just run increase the population size or number of generations.
+Just increase the population size or number of generations.

 ## Notes on performance:
 Both genetic algorithms were executed for 150 generations with a population size of 1000 individuals.
 Here are the obtained scores: